solaeus/dust/README.md

 ### Lists

 Lists are sequential collections.
 They can be built by grouping values with square brackets.
 Commas are optional.
-Values can be indexed by their position to access their contents.
-Their contents can be indexed using dot notation with an integer.
+Values can be indexed by their position using dot notation with an integer.
 Dust lists are zero-indexed.

 ```dust
 list = [true 41 "Ok"]